 Casa do Bote (Corvo Tourist Office)

-In addition to teaching us about the days of Corvo in the last century when one of the island’s economic activities was whaling, this house also serves as Corvo’s Tourist Office.
-As a curiosity, the whaling activity lasted in Corvo until the mid 50’s.
-It ended when a famous whaler – a“trancador(the blocker), the person in charge of throwing the harpoon to the whale – was killed by one of the imposing cetaceans trying to escape.
+In addition to teaching us about Corvo’s past, when one of the island’s main economic activities was whaling—its name comes from this, “Whaling Boat House”)”, because there is a whaling boat on display—this house also serves as the island’s Tourist Office.
+As a fun fact, whaling continued on Corvo until the mid-1950s.
+It ended when a famous whaler—a “trancador” (blocker), the person in charge of throwing the harpoon to, as the slang goes, “trancar” (block) the whale—died when one of the massive cetaceans tried to escape.

 It is also, together with Monaco, the only place where you can see the photographs documenting some of the scientific expeditions of Prince Albert I of Monaco in the archipelago between the late nineteenth and early twentieth century (did you know that he had been one of the researchers of the Furna do Enxofre of Graciosa Island in 1879?)
 There are about 600 photographs, some of them taken by the prince himself, including his visit to Corvo in 1896.